sahdoio/clean-arch-blog-api/README.md

 Source code for the Blog Post API

 ## Prerequisites
-The minimal server requirements for deploy are the following:
+The minimal requirements are the following:

   * Nodejs requirements:
     * nodejs >= 14.17